Azure Functions Rest API Example C#

 }

-You can able to see the DeleteProduct method as below
+You can see the DeleteProduct method below

 CreateProduct: [POST] http://localhost:7071/api/product